kinseii/opensearch-k8s-cronjobs/README.md

 ## Cronjob `opensearch-cluster-fluent-bit-index-patterns-refresh`

 [This cronjob](./index-patterns-refresh.yaml) triggers curl by cron to update all fields in OpenSearch index patterns.
 This prevents errors from occurring when retrieving identical fields with different data types.
 However, it should be noted that such conflicting fields will be excluded from the search.
+Note that index-patterns with the `fluent-bit-` prefix are processed, but you can change it in the code.